Do Not Sign Anything Without Consulting With a Lawyer

-On occasion, the FDA will issue a drug recall.
-The Food and Drug Administration allows drugs to go onto the market.
-There is a process in place to attempt to ensure that dangerous drugs or medicine with harmful side effects does not make it into the hands of the general public, but mistakes happen.
+On occasion, the Food and Drug Administration (FDA) will issue a drug recall.
+This is the entity that allows drugs to go onto the market.
+There is a process in place to attempt to ensure that dangerous drugs or medicine with harmful side effects do not make it into the hands of the general public, but mistakes can happen.

-When that happens, the FDA will issue a drug recall.
-This is an attempt to get all of the bad medicine off the market.
-When that happens, it may mean that people who took the medication can sue the manufacturer under product liability laws.
+When this occurs, the FDA will issue a drug recall in attempts to get all of the bad medicine off the market.
+However, if people have already been hurt from taking the recalled medication, they can sue the manufacturer under product liability laws.

 The FDA will publicize this, and this makes it into newspapers and online sources of news.
 If you see a drug that you took on the list, it would be a good idea to give us a call.
 Our team has the expertise you need to help you win your case.

-The experienced attorneys at Panter Law have what it takes to help you out.
+The experienced attorneys at Panter, Panter & Sampredo have what it takes to help you out.
 We have already aided many people throughout the state, and we are ready to help you next.
 We offer free consultations.

 Product liability lawsuits force manufacturers and distributors to consider the cost of endangering consumers.
 A dangerous product lawsuit could potentially create product changes that save lives and prevent future injuries.